 The main problem is that my enemy simply moves way too fast.

 None of my training courses ever included battling quite that fast.
 For the good and simple reason that it’s just not a practical tactic for most of the enemies I might face, so my instructors didn’t focus on that.
-Indeed, the amount of energy required to sustain this sort of speed would usually be used much more intelligently in a wide-area destructive spell that would wipe out any threat in the vicinity.
-Well, someone with more qi at their disposal could afford the expense, but a 1st-rank god like me is rather restricted on that point.
+Indeed, the amount of energy required to sustain this sort of speed would usually be used much more intelligently in a wide-area destructive spell – the only thing capable of doing anything noticeable to the humongous godbeasts that roam the Godrealm, which all gods train to fight in priority.
+Well, someone with more qi at their disposal could afford the expense of the physical strengthening, I suppose, but a 1st-rank god like me is rather restricted on that point.
 All energy I expend on reinforcing my body is energy I’m not leveraging toward actually winning the fight.

 Right.
 This is the issue.

 It’s not a question of being strong or weak.
 It’s simply a question of suitability.
-I’m well-equipped to fight against human gods, but I shouldn’t see AK-A-13 as such.
-She might look humanoid, but she’s truly more like a wild godbeast.
-Her tactics, strengths and limitations are all different from normal people.
+I’m well-equipped to fight against godbeasts – and against human gods too, come to that – but I shouldn’t see AK-A-13 as either of those.
+She has the strength of a godbeast, certainly, and her magic is also as rough as one, but she’s also small and fast enough to easily dodge around my strikes.
+Her tactics, strengths and limitations are all different from the opponents I’m trained to fight.

 Primitive, simplistic magic.
 An absurdly strong body.

-I need to adapt my own strategy as if I am fighting an Ironbacked Leopard or something.
+I need to adapt my own strategy as if I am fighting an Swamp Panther or something.
 I’ll no doubt see more success this way.

 I struggle to my feet, clutching my aching stomach, and look around.
 A heavy fog, created in the clash of magic between Akasha’s ice and Orsino’s lightning, covers the surroundings.
 Neither of them is in sight.